School Rules and Policies

 9th and 10th grade students who are behind in credits during the school year are required to make up core classes through Supplemental Instruction and may be placed on academic probation.
 For more information, please contact your guidance counselor or vice principal.

-Highland High School students will adhere to the following guidelines for student dress on campus and at school-related activities off campus:
+All Highland High School students are required to be visibly wearing their student identification cards in order to enter the school campus, and will adhere to the following guidelines for student dress on campus and at school-related activities off campus:.